IKEA: Corporate structure

-IKEA is owned and operated by a complicated array of not-for-profit and for-profit corporations.
+IKEA is owned and operated by a series of not-for-profit and for-profit corporations.
 The corporate structure is divided into two main parts: operations and franchising.

-INGKA Holding B.V., based in the Netherlands, owns the Ingka Group, which takes care of the centers, retails, customer fulfillment, and all the other services related to IKEA products.
+INGKA Holding B.V., based in the Netherlands, owns the Ingka Group, which takes care of the centres, retails, customer fulfillment, and all the other services related to IKEA products.
 The IKEA brand is owned and managed by Inter IKEA Systems B.V., based in the Netherlands, owned by Inter IKEA Holding B.V.
 Inter IKEA Holding is also in charge of design, manufacturing and supply of IKEA products.

 Inter IKEA Systems is owned by Inter IKEA Holding BV, a company registered in the Netherlands, formerly registered in Luxembourg (under the name Inter IKEA Holding SA).
 Inter IKEA Holding, in turn, is owned by the Interogo Foundation, based in Liechtenstein.
 In 2016, the INGKA Holding sold its design, manufacturing and logistics subsidiaries to Inter IKEA Holding.

-In June 2013, Ingvar Kamprad resigned from the board of Inter IKEA Holding SA and his youngest son Mathias Kamprad replaced Per Ludvigsson as the chairman of the holding company.
+In June 2013, Ingvar Kamprad resigned from the board of Inter IKEA Holding SA, and his youngest son, Mathias Kamprad, replaced Per Ludvigsson as the chairman of the holding company.
 Following his decision to step down, the 87-year-old founder explained, "I see this as a good time for me to leave the board of Inter IKEA Group.
 By that we are also taking another step in the generation shift that has been ongoing for some years."
 After the 2016 company restructure, Inter IKEA Holding SA no longer exists, having reincorporated in the Netherlands.
 Mathias Kamprad became a board member of the Inter IKEA Group and the Interogo Foundation.
 Mathias and his two older brothers, who also have leadership roles at IKEA, work on the corporation's overall vision and long-term strategy.